Donny Osmond: Musical theater

 His first foray into Broadway musical theater was the lead role in a revival of the 1904 George M. Cohan show Little Johnny Jones.
 Osmond replaced another former teen idol, David Cassidy, who left the show while it was on its pre-Broadway tour.
 After 29 previews and only one performance, the show closed in March 1982.

-Osmond found success in musical theater through much of the 1990s when he starred as Joseph in Joseph and the Amazing Technicolor Dreamcoat for over 2,000 performances beginning in July 1992 in the Elgin Theatre's Toronto production.
+Osmond performed musical theater through much of the 1990s when he starred as Joseph in Joseph and the Amazing Technicolor Dreamcoat for over 2,000 performances beginning in July 1992 in the Elgin Theatre's Toronto production.
 He relocated to Chicago where Joseph played for 16 months in 1993–94.
 Osmond suffered from social anxiety disorder during his performances for the musical, which caused him to feel light-headed and extremely nervous during his performances.
-In 1997, Osmond left his starring role in the tour to participate with his family in the cast of the Hill Cumorah Pageant.
-Creator Andrew Lloyd Webber later chose Osmond to star in the 1999 film version.
+In 1997, Osmond left his starring role in the tour to participate with his family in the cast of the Hill Cumorah Pageant, eventually being succeeded by his own nephew David Osmond.
+Creator Andrew Lloyd Webber later chose Donny Osmond to star in the 1999 film version.

 He returned to Broadway on 19 September 2006 as Gaston in Disney's Beauty and the Beast.
 He was scheduled to perform for nine weeks, but due to popular demand, he extended his run through December.
 Liz Smith of the New York Post wrote, "I am here to tell you he is charmingly campy, good-looking and grand as the villain 'Gaston', patterned after our old friend Elvis", and noting "Donny is divine".
 On 29 July 2007, Osmond played Gaston again for the final performance of Beauty and the Beast.

 Osmond and his sister, Marie, starred in a holiday production called Donny & Marie – A Broadway Christmas, originally scheduled to play on Broadway at the Marquis Theatre 9–19 December 2010.
 The show was extended through December 2010 and again until 2 January 2011.
 Donny & Marie – Christmas in Chicago played at the Ford Center for the Performing Arts Oriental Theatre in Chicago in December 2011.
 It was similar to the 2010 Broadway show.
 In December 2014, they again performed in a similar Broadway show, receiving very positive reviews.

 Osmond is set to play the role of Pharaoh, in the upcoming production of Joseph and the Amazing Technicolor Dreamcoat for a limited run over Christmas 2024 at the Edinburgh Playhouse opening on 3 December 2024 as part of the UK Tour going into 2025.